Incompressible polar active fluids with quenched disorder in dimensions $d> 2$

 We present a hydrodynamic theory of incompressible polar active fluids with quenched disorder.
 This theory shows that such fluids can overcome the disruption caused by the quenched disorder and move coherently, in the sense of having a non-zero mean velocity in the hydrodynamic limit.
 However, the scaling behavior of this class of active systems can{\it not} be described by linearized hydrodynamics in spatial dimensions between 2 and 5.
 Nonetheless, we obtain the exact dimension-dependent scaling exponents in these dimensions.

 One of the most important themes of condensed matter physics is the competition between order and disorder.
 One of the most powerful results on this topic is the Mermin-Wagner-Hohenberg theorem \cite{MW1, MW2}, which states that {\it equilibrium} systems cannot spontaneously break a continuous symmetry in spatial dimensions $d\le2$ at non-zero temperature.

-Much of the current interest in ``active matter" as stimulated by the discovery\cite{vicsek_prl95, toner_prl95, toner_pre98} that non-equilibrium ``movers" {\it can} spontaneously break a continuous symmetry (rotation invariance), even in the presence of noise, by ``flocking"; that is, moving coherently with a non-zero spatially averaged velocity $\left<{\bf v} ({\bf r}, t) \right>\ne \bf 0$.
-Such motion is a form of long-ranged orientational order, and occurs even in noisy systems with only short-range interactions in dimension $d=2$, and in flocks with birth and death \cite{Malthus}.
-Such a coherently moving state is an ordered polar active fluid.
+Much of the current interest in ``active matter" is stimulated by the discovery \cite{vicsek_prl95, toner_prl95, toner_pre98, Malthus} that non-equilibrium ``movers" {\it can} spontaneously break a continuous symmetry (rotation invariance) in the presence of noise even in $d=2$, by ``flocking"; that is, moving coherently with a non-zero spatially averaged velocity $\left<{\bf v} ({\bf r}, t) \right>\ne \bf 0$.

 In equilibrium systems, even {\it arbitrarily weak} quenched (i.e., static) random fields destroy long-ranged ferromagnetic order in all spatial dimensions $d\le4$ \cite{Harris, Geoff, Aharonyrandom,Dfisher}.
 This raises the question: can an ordered polar active fluid form when quenched disorder is present?